informalsystems/quint/doc/repl.md

 ...   depressButton,
 ...   failover,
 ... }
 ...
 true
 ```

 The REPL implementation chooses one of the enabled actions pseudo-randomly.
 But
 in general, the language does not prescribe one way of choosing between
 simultaneously enabled actions.
-So we prefer saying that TNT evaluates `any {
+So we prefer saying that Quint evaluates `any {
 ... }` non-deterministically.
 To be precise, `any { ... }` describes **control
 non-determinism**, that is, it chooses how to continue the flow, but each of our
 actions behaves like a deterministic program.
 We will introduce